Bikramsahoolive/mailscripter/README.md

 ## Sending an Email

-To send an email, use the "sendMail" method.
+To send an email, use the "sendMail()" method.
 This method requires two parameters:

 emailObject: An object containing the following properties:
 {